Yashi-9/Supply-Chain-Order-Analytics/README.md

 ### 5. Recommendation Summary for Management

-*  Increase buffer inventory for top-canceled SKUs in East & North
 *  Flag vendors linked to high cancellation rates for review

 *  Focus on reliable brands with high order volume and low cancellations

 *  Automate weekly KPI monitoring using views and stored procedures

 ---